Barycenters of Polytope Skeleta and Counterexamples to the Topological Tverberg Conjecture, via Constraints: Introduction

-In this paper, we first illustrate the mechanism and the power of the constraint method outside the classical “Tverberg type theorems,” by a simple proof of a 2015 \emph{Inventiones} result of Dobbins \cite{Dobbins2014}.
+In this paper, we first demonstrate the mechanism and the power of the constraint method outside the classical ``Tverberg type theorems,'' by a simple proof of a 2015 \emph{Inventiones} result of Dobbins \cite{Dobbins2014}.
 (This was the content of our research announcement \cite{Blagojevic2014-2}.)

-More importantly, we get a new quality by showing that the constraint method not only yields substantial consequences by “using the Topological Tverberg Theorem”: It also allows us to derive from deep recent work of Mabillard and Wagner the failure of the Topological Tverberg Conjecture for all $r\ge6$ that are not prime powers.
+More importantly, we get a new quality by showing that the constraint method not only yields substantial consequences by ``using the Topological Tverberg Theorem'': It also allows us to derive from recent deep work of Mabillard and Wagner the failure of the Topological Tverberg Conjecture for all $r\ge6$ that are not prime powers.

-Mabillard and Wagner announced their work on the “$r$-fold Whitney trick” at the \emph{SoCG} conference in June 2014 \cite{Mabillard2014}.
-At that time, it seemed that due to the codimension condition implicit in both the classical and the $r$-fold Whitney trick, their work would not yield the desired counterexamples to the Topological Tverberg Conjecture.
+Mabillard and Wagner announced their work on the ``$r$-fold Whitney trick'' at the \emph{SoCG} conference in June 2014 \cite{Mabillard2014} with the explicit intention of deriving counterexamples to the Topological Tverberg Conjecture by combining it with a result of \"Ozaydin~\cite{Oezaydin1987}.
+At that time, it appeared that due to the codimension condition implicit in both the classical and the $r$-fold Whitney trick, their work could not yield the desired counterexamples to the Topological Tverberg Conjecture.
 This was reiterated in lectures by Wagner in Copenhagen (November 2014) and by Mabillard in Berlin (January 2015).
-Thus the insight and announcement of counterexamples by the second author in February 2015 in Oberwolfach~\cite{Frick2015} seemed to be surprising (as documented e.g.\ on the Kalai blog~\cite{Kalai2015-blog}).
-Now, after the release of the full journal version of the Mabillard--Wagner work on ArXiv in August 2015~\cite{Mabillard2015}, we present here our short and simple proof that this yields the failure of the Topological Tverberg Conjecture (based on the research announcement~\cite{Frick2015}) in Section~\ref{sec:TTCfails}.
+Thus the announcement of counterexamples by the second author in February 2015 in Oberwolfach~\cite{Frick2015} came as a surprise (as documented e.g.\ on the Kalai blog~\cite{Kalai2015-blog}).
+Now, after the release of the full journal version of the Mabillard--Wagner work on ArXiv in August 2015~\cite{Mabillard2015}, we here present our short and simple proof that their work implies the failure of the Topological Tverberg Conjecture, based on the research announcement~\cite{Frick2015}, in Section~\ref{sec:TTCfails}.
 Finally we comment on the degree of failure of the Topological Tverberg Conjecture, and pose a new conjecture, in Section~\ref{sec:failure}.